JohnSnowLabs/johnsnowlabs/docs/en/alab/preannotation.md

 2. Pre-annotation currently works at the token level, and does not merge all tokens of a chunk into one entity.

 ### Pre-annotation using Prompts in Visual NER project
-NLP Lab 5.9.0 expands pre-annotation capabilities for Visual NER projects with added support for pre-annotation using Prompts.
+Generative AI Lab 5.9.0 expands pre-annotation capabilities for Visual NER projects with added support for pre-annotation using Prompts.
 Users can now pre-annotate tasks in Visual NER projects using zero-shot prompts, significantly enhancing the scope for pre-annotation along with efficiency and accuracy.

 In previous versions, the use of prompts was limited to only in text-based projects.
 With this version, the scope has been expanded, allowing users to leverage prompts for pre-annotation in their PDF and image-based projects as well.